alan-turing-institute/hub23-deploy/docs/07-enabling-page-redirection.md

    If you view these resources (under the resource group beginning `MC_`), you will be able to see the IP addresses they refer to.
 Compare these with the output of `info.sh` in order to ascertain which one is Binder and which is JupyterHub.

 5. Click "OK" and repeat the process for the second IP address.

+## Update `make-config-files.sh`

+Make sure to update `make-config-files.sh` to parse the new DNS names to the appropriate parts of `config.yaml`, instead of the raw IP address.
+If you have GitHub OAuth enabled, the DNS names will have to be inserted instead of the IP addresses in the OAuth app as well.
+This shouldn't generate a new Client ID or Secret.